SayYoungMan/rust-study/README.md

-# elixir-study
+# rust-study
-My journey of learning first functional programming language with official doc as a guide.
+My journey of learning rust language with official doc as a guide.